Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Generic

 The finance minister announces a new tax regime yearly, and citizens await the changes.
-These alternates aim to simplify the tax system and provide better financial freedom to the taxpayers, falling under various income brackets.
+These alternatives aim to simplify the tax system and provide better financial freedom to the taxpayers, falling under various income brackets.
 Nirmala Sitharaman introduced new income tax slabs for FY 2025-26.
 It relieved salaried employees and businesspeople.
-However, what is the exact difference between the old and new tax regime?
+However, what is the exact difference between the old and new tax regime slabs?
 Should you choose the new regime or pay according to the old one?

-This blog discusses the changes in the income tax structure for 2025 and how it benefits different sectors and individuals of India.
+This blog discusses the changes in the income tax structure for 2025 and how it benefits different sectors and individuals in India.

 The restructured tax slab is as follows: